A7E7/data-visualizer/README.md

 - Add proper types for data entries
 - Add profiler to individual comments/threads to track more granular data than just evaluating rendering all comments/threads
-- Potentially using compound component pattern for switching data/performance views
+- Potentially using the compound component pattern for switching data/performance views
-- Clean up some shared css
+- Clean up some shared CSS
 - Moving some parts of data-page/performance-page into components
 - Investigate profiling options for production if the performance data should be available in a production environment
 - Add more extensions